Joseph-Y/typo-ectomy/README.md

 # typo-ectomy
 English and medical spellchecker for Anki flashcard software.
+Download <a href=https://ankiweb.net/shared/info/190806271>here</a>, to ensure folder names are set up correctly during installation.

 **Credit**